Public Health Guidance

 Routine or universal testing for Covid-19 ended in April 2022 under the Government’s “Living with Covid-19” plan.

-Please see this Department for Education article on the latest rules and guidance on Covid-19 in education settings, including what to do if a staff member or a child has symptoms or tests positive.
+This Department for Education article explains the latest rules and guidance on Covid-19 in education settings, including what to do if a staff member or a child has symptoms or tests positive.

 Other guidance include:

-Please also see the above section on ‘respiratory outbreaks’.
+Please also see the above section on outbreaks of respiratory infections.

 Teaching resources

-The e-Bug programme (www.e-bug.eu) is a teaching resource developed by UKHSA that educates children and young people on hygiene, the spread of infection, and antibiotics.
+The e-Bug programme (www.e-bug.eu) is a teaching resource that educates children and young people on hygiene, the spread of infection, and antibiotics.